Changissnz/selfinterest/README.md

 to one.
 Passion perhaps cannot be regulatable, and this is demonstrated in matters of genuine love from an individual, out of their self-interest that is not entirely for their independent self, for a subject of study, a person, an entire group of people.
-A few implications of Hume's tenet, mentioned, are that passion is a factor in the want and the work by adherence to a reason being at harmony with one another, and passion allows one to forfeit the fear of consequences, many of which would be due to the fellow human being's need to satisfy specific artificial axioms, these the reasons, at the loss of the passionate, to look ahead to focus entirely on satisfying the passion through incident and/or dedicated practice.
+A couple implications of Hume's tenet, mentioned, are that passion is a factor in the want and the work by adherence to a reason being at harmony with one another, and passion allows one to forfeit the fear of consequences, many of which would be due to their fellow human being's need to satisfy specific artificial axioms, these the reasons, at the loss of the passionate, to look ahead to focus entirely on satisfying the passion through incident and/or dedicated practice.
 The passion unsatisfied in favor for the reason is passion that does not necessarily die.
 And the lack of an axiom of natural law for passion to die if unsatisfied does pose issues to consistency in satisfying a reason.
-Passion could somehow manifest itself, even after the deprivation, the deception, exaggeratingly all the pains the world has to offer, could it not?
-Passion is somehow connected to self-interest, in the scope of idealism first, but if the practice of the passion is the skill most admirable of the individual, then the passion in practice is pragmatic, if and only if the relevant artificial axioms practiced by one or more sentient beings do not present much interference costly in resources renewable or not.
+Passion could somehow manifest itself, even after the deprivation, the deception, and exaggeratingly all the pains the world has to offer, could it not?
+Passion is somehow connected to self-interest, in the scope of idealism first, but if the practice of the passion is the skill most admirable of the individual, then the passion in practice is pragmatic, if and only if the relevant artificial axioms practiced by one or more sentient beings do not present much interference costly in their resources renewable or not.
 As for the objectives the self wants to succeed in, due to passion, and fails, there is still passion, and the objective replaced for another or nullified because of the failure being the one solution unreached.